-In Year 10 and 11 the students follow the Edexcel syllabus.
+In Year 10 and 11 the students continue to follow the Edexcel syllabus.
 Students learn a broad range of topics from Medieval history to 20th Century history, these are formally examined at the end of Year 11.
-Students study a thematic topic: Crime and Punishment in Britain from c.1000.
-They also study a period topic: Conflict in the Middle East from 1945-1995 and a depth study: Nazi and Weimar Germany, 1918-1939.
-They will finally study a Medieval depth topic: the reigns of King Richard I and King John.
+Alongside the thematic Crime and Punishment study pupils also consider a period topic: Anglo-Saxon and Norman England, c.1055-89 and a depth study: Nazi and Weimar Germany, 1918-1939.
+They will finally study a Modern depth topic: The Cold War.

 Exam Board - Edexcel

 Exam - 100%

 For A Level, we are currently transitioning from the Edexcel syllabus to OCR.
 In Year 12 the students study two topics: a non-British History topic - option Y221 ‘Democracy and Dictatorships in Germany 1919-1963’ and a British History topic – option Y113 ‘Britain 1930-1997' (this includes an enquiry topic on Winston Churchill).

 In Year 13, current students study a breadth topic: 2H.1 The USA, 1955-92 Conformity and Challenge, whilst they also complete their coursework on Post-War British History.
 The Coursework involves pupils undertaking independent research culminating in a 3,000-4,000 essay examining interpretations of a key historical controversy of this period.